model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 ```

 We've corrected the out-of-bounds access, but now we've omitted the "base case": what to return on an empty list.
-RMC will spot this not as a bound error, but as a mathematical error: on an empty list the modulus operator (`%`) will cause a division by zero.
+Kani will spot this not as a bound error, but as a mathematical error: on an empty list the modulus operator (`%`) will cause a division by zero.

-1. Exercise: Try to run RMC on the above, to see what this kind of failure looks like.
+1. Exercise: Try to run Kani on the above, to see what this kind of failure looks like.

 Rust also performs runtime safety checks for integer overflows, much like it does for bounds checks.
 Consider this code (from `src/overflow.rs`):